MeteoSwiss/pyart/doc/source/index.rst

 Getting help
 ============
-Py-ART has a `mailing list <https://groups.google.com/forum/#!forum/pyart-users>`_ where you can ask questions and request help.
+To get help please either open an  `issue on github <https://github.com/MeteoSwiss/pyart/issues>`_ or use the  `pyrad github discussions <https://github.com/MeteoSwiss/pyrad/discussions>`_

 Contributing
 ============
 Py-ART is an open source software package distributed under the `New BSD License <https://opensource.org/licenses/BSD-3-Clause>`_
 Source code for the package is available on `GitHub <https://github.com/MeteoSwiss/pyart>`_.
-Feature requests and bug reports can be submitted to the `Issue tracker <https://github.com/ARM-DOE/pyart/issues>`_, posting to the pyart-users `mailing list <https://groups.google.com/forum/#!forum/pyart-users>`_.
+Feature requests and bug reports can be submitted to the `Issue tracker <https://github.com/MeteoSwiss/pyart/issues>`_.

-Contributions of source code, documentation or additional example are always appreciated from both developers and users.
-To learn more on contributing to Py-ART, see the contributor's guide.
+Contributions of source code, documentation or additional examples are always appreciated from both developers and users.